tktracker/IntuneDocs/intune/apps/app-management.md

 - **Help and support**: Troubleshoot, request support, or view Intune status.
 For more information, see [Troubleshoot problems](../fundamentals/help-desk-operators.md).

 ## Additional information
+The following items within the console provide app related functionality:
 - **Microsoft Store for Business**: Set up integration to the Microsoft Store for Business.
 Afterward, you can synchronize purchased applications to Intune, assign them, and track your license usage.
 For more information, see [Microsoft Store for Business volume-purchased apps](windows-store-for-business.md).
 - **Windows enterprise certificate**: Apply or view the status of a code-signing certificate that's used to distribute line-of-business apps to your managed Windows devices.
 - **Windows Symantec certificate**: Apply or view the status of a Symantec code-signing certificate, which is needed to distribute XAP and WP8.x appx files to Windows 10 Mobile devices.